- Apply for boards or commissions, volunteer to serve in areas of interest

 - NC Cooperative Extension-Wake County Center works to improve the lives, land and economy of all people in Wake County.

-- Wake County Parks, Recreation and Open Space provides outdoor recreation and educational opportunities while promoting environmental and cultural stewardship through a managed system of parks and open spaces.
+- Wake County Parks, Recreation & Open Space provides outdoor recreation and educational opportunities while promoting environmental and cultural stewardship through a managed system of parks and open spaces.
 Come explore today!

 - Wake County Planning, Development & Inspections provides services to the areas in Wake County lying outside the municipalities' planning jurisdictions, and provides planning, advisory and technical assistance to local jurisdictions, community groups and other organizations.
 Additionally, the department provides building inspections and permitting services for the towns of Knightdale, Rolesville, Wendell and Zebulon.